Egyptian Swift pigeon

 The Egyptian Swift is a breed of fancy pigeon developed over many years of selective breeding.
 The name swift was given by reason of a resemblance to the bird of that name.
-Egyptian Swifts, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).
-The breed is known for its long wings and tail and its short crumball beak.
+Egyptian Swifts, along with other varieties of domesticated pigeons, are all descendants of the rock dove (Columba livia).
+The breed is known for its long wings and tail and its short beak.
 The flying Egyptian Swift is one or two inches shorter than a show Egyptian Swift.

 In Egypt the standards passed on for many generations.
 The most veteran fanciers of a neighbourhood act as judges to settle differences among beginners.
 That system worked adequately and led to regional varieties of the breed.
 The main local groups are: Safi, Otati, Anbary Asmar, Ahmar Gohzar, Bolk, Mesawed, Rehani, Karakandy, Absy, Halaby, Egyptian Halaby, Egyptian Absy and Kojook.